eddiecode100/eddiecode100/README.md

 **About Me**

-I'm a 21 year old college student studying C++ and Math!
+I'm a 21 year old college student studying C++ and Math.

 **Tech Stack**